walterhiggins/WMPJS/book-outline.md

 @@listing fwkshow_v1.js A Short Fireworks Show.

-Save the file then issue the `js refresh()` command to reload your Javascript plugins.
+Save the file then issue the `js refresh()` command to reload your JavaScript plugins.
 Now issue this command to launch a firework:

     /js fireworkshow( self.location )